Zeric-li/sekai-master-db-tc-to-std/README.md

 ## Notice

 **The newly updated tc db version 3.4.0.4 has significant changes.
-A lot of files was rollback to the older data structure which is not need to be aligned.
+Many files were rolled back to the older data structure which does not need to be aligned.
 This project will be paused until the new db structure is stable.**

 ## Usage